victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/01-preparing-ios-projects-for-liferay-screens.markdown

 ### Troubleshooting Manual Installation [](id=troubleshooting-manual-installation)

 There are some problems associated with the manual installation procedure.
-For example, when using a Screenlet in your project, the Interface Builder may complain about an unknown class.
+For example, when using a Screenlet in your project, Interface Builder may complain about an unknown class.
 This error occurs because the Screenlet is bound to the `LiferayScreens` Module.
 This module exists only if you installed Screens with CocoaPods.
-To solve this problem, you must open the failed `xib` file listed in the error trace (in Figure 4, this is `LoginView_default.xib`), select the root View, and then re-set the Custom Class.
-Note that the Module value changes from `LiferayScreens` to blank; the Module values shows as the grayed-out text `Current - your app name`.
+To solve this problem, you must open the failed XIB file listed in the error trace (in Figure 4, this is `LoginView_default.xib`), select the root View, and then reset the Custom Class.
+Note that the Module value changes from `LiferayScreens` to blank; the Module value shows as the grayed-out text `Current - your app name`.

 ![Figure 4: When using a Screenlet with Screens installed manually, you may get an exception due to an unknown class in Interface Builder.](../../../images/screens-ios-xcode-unknown-class.png)